Ice Breakers for Meetings: 29+ Ideas to Improve Virtual Meetings in 2022

 A game called 18 & Under is made to help you connect with new people.
 To make it work, you should ask each team member to share their greatest accomplishment from before the age of 18.
 This way, each of your teammates will get a chance to speak and reveal something about themselves that they are proud of.

-This practice is exciting since it enables you to learn more about the people you are interacting with by hearing about their interests and accomplished goals.
+This employee engagement strategy is exciting since it enables you to learn more about the people you are interacting with by hearing about their interests and accomplished goals.
 It also allows you to express admiration for their visions and encourage them to further pursue their dreams.

 Most people regularly snap photos to immortalize different moments.
 So, why wouldn't you share some of them with your coworkers?